-There’s a delicate whiff of mothballs in “The Tiger Brigades,” a dense period thriller set in 1912 France.
+There’s a delicate whiff of mothballs (but no dead air) in “The Tiger Brigades,” a dense period thriller set in crime-plagued 1912 France.
 Inspired by a popular French TV series of the ’70s, which was in turn inspired by Gaul’s real-life, “Untouchables”-like detective squads, pic sports a mix of idealism, duty, corruption and daunting violence in which actress Diane Kruger shines as a Russian aristocrat sympathetic to the anarchist cause.
 Execution and narrative are proudly old-fashioned, but sharp production design and appealing cast make the two hours fly by.

 Despite the threat of the guillotine, at the start of the last century gangsters flourished in France.
 As a result, minister of the interior Georges Clemenceau — nicknamed “The Tiger” — created “mobile brigades,” the first cops to have automobiles (some going as fast as 25 m.p.h.) and techniques like finger-printing at their disposal.

 A dozen such outfits were deployed nationwide: Pic follows dedicated Valentin (Clovis Cornillac) and his three colleagues.
 Elegantly thuggish Pujol (Edouard Baer) has a sardonic sense of humor and is mutually nuts about resourceful prostitute Lea (Lea Drucker); jovial Terrasson (Olivier Gourmet) represents the Tiger Brigades in boxing matches.
 Newcomer Achille Bianci (Stefano Accorsi), an Italian immigrant, takes their ribbing with manly fortitude.